NML's Investment in Tata Steel Minerals Canada

-NML has entered the iron ore market through participation in a direct shipping ore (“DSO”) project owned and operated by Tata Steel Minerals Canada (“TSMC”), under a joint venture agreement between NML and Tata Steel Global Minerals Holdings Pte Ltd. (“TSG”) dated November 6, 2009.
-TSMC is owned 94% by Tata Steel and 6% by NML.
+NML has entered the iron ore market through participation in a direct shipping ore (“DSO”) project owned and operated by Tata Steel Minerals Canada (“TSMC”), under a shareholders’ agreement that includes subsidiaries of Tata Steel (77.68%) and the Quebec Government’s financing arm, Investissement Québec (18%), along with NML (4.32%).

 The DSO Project features two fine ore product streams: A dry, crushed and screened ore with iron content (“Fe”) of approximately 60% that is produced seasonally, and a processed ore with approximately 64.5% Fe to be produced year round in a plant housed under a weather-proof structural dome.